Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/core/operator-sets.md

 ### forceDeregisterFromOperatorSets

 This is called by operator or on their behalf (using a signature) in order to deregister from a list of operatorSets of a given AVS.
 This is intended to be used in cases where AVS contracts are compromised and don't allow operators to deregister.
-There is no risk from staying registered, but the functionality is included for aesthetic reasons.
+As noted in `deregisterOperatorFromOperatorSets`, operators still remain slashable for a slashable time window after deregistering.
+This is an accepted risk from malicious AVSs that must be considered by operators when they register.

 AVSs must update to force deregistrations asynchronously through through their own means (e.g. AVSSync).